caleb542/caleb542.github.io/_posts/2016-2-2-gotta-say-something.md

 ## Shoppers
 Everything is on sale
 ### Sale Day Begins
-Fight for your right to a great deal
+Fight for your right to a great deal!